nazartm/cheatsheet/README.md

-# cheatsheet
+# Cheatsheet

-Personal cheat sheet
+Personal cheat sheet of commands that I keep googling.